jonasbn/til/vscode/integrate_with_cli.md

 export GIT_EDITOR="code --wait --new-window"
 ```

-And now I can edit commit messages and command lines using **code** and all the other CLI relying on the `$VISUAL` defintion.
+And now I can edit commit messages and command lines using **code** and all the other CLI relying on the `$VISUAL` definition.

 Do note that `$VISUAL` is for GUI-capable environments, whereas you can define the `$EDITOR`
 environment variable for no-GUI pointing to another shell.
 The separation of the two makes your